CybersecuritySecurity

 2. DORA (Digital Operational Resilience Act):

-GlobalSuite Solutions offers comprehensive coverage to help you comply with the requirements of the NIS2 Directive.
+GlobalSuite Solutions offers comprehensive coverage to help you meet the requirements of the NIS2 Directive.
 Our solutions include:

 • Risk management framework